Darxo/Hardened/README.md

 - Add Setting (on) for displaying and adjusting a Waypoint that indicates, where your character on the world map is currently moving to
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - The Tavern now displays to you how many rumors you received so far
-- Add Setting (on) for displaying forbidden destination ports (even when they are hostile to you or the origin port)
+- Add Setting (on) for displaying forbidden destination ports (e.g. when they are hostile to you or the origin port)
 - Dismissing a freshly hired recruit (0 days with the company) will skip the confirmation dialog
 - Distance text in rumors and contracts now display the tile distance range in brackets
 - Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket
 - Hostile Locations now display a tooltip line if they hide defender
-- Display tooltips for the effects for all common settlement Situations
 - Display duplicate Situations in towns
 - Relation changes that come with a reason now also show the value in brackets, that you gained or lost from this action
 - Subsequent relation changes with the same value and same reason will be combined into a single line with a multiplier in brackets